NethermindEth/starknet-state-verifier/README.md

 cp .env.example .env
 npx hardhat run <--network yournetwork > scripts/deploy.ts
 ```
-StarknetVerifier is the verifier and also L1 resolver.
+SNL1ResolverStub.sol inherits from SNStateProofVerifier.sol.
 On goerli Pedersen hash contract is already deployed at 0x1a1eB562D2caB99959352E40a03B52C00ba7a5b1

 ## Run contract tests
 From the root folder run the following